 At the beginning of the 50s rationing was still in place.
 In the years following the War, Britain had to regain export markets to survive.
 Clement Atlee's Labour Government, which won a landslide victory in 1945 with an ambitious social programme, was still struggling with economic worries in the early 50s.
 Nevertheless, the Welfare State and the National Health Service were already a part of our lives.

-A glimmer of hope for the future came with the Festival of Britain in 1951.
+Hope for the future came with the Festival of Britain in 1951.
 The Festival of Britain was described as 'A tonic to the nation'.
 The space age buildings, such as the Skylon and Dome of Discovery (left), must have seemed like another world.
 Its main purpose though, was to show contemporary design at its best.
 People, starved of novelty, had their first taste of the new contemporary style which transformed homes in the 50s and the 60s.

 The 50s was the age of television.
 In 50s America, it won and lost elections.
 In the UK we had just one channel at first.
 Screens were small, television sets were expensive, and everything was in black and white.
 Nevertheless, the television was the thing to have in the 50s.
 Many people bought one to watch the Queen's Coronation in 1953, and by the end of the 50s, around three quarters of the population had access to a TV.